ahmedbanihanibh/openai-realtime-arithmetic-operations-console/README.md

 NEXT_APP_LOCAL_RELAY_SERVER_URL=http://localhost:8081
 ```

-You will need to restart both your React app and relay server for the `.env.` changes
+You will need to restart both your Next.JS app and relay server for the `.env.` changes
 to take effect.
 The local server URL is loaded via [`ConsolePage.tsx`](/src/app/page.tsx).
 To stop using the relay server at any time, simply delete the environment
 variable or set it to empty string.